emanodame/GradeCalculator/README.md

 # Grade-Calculator
-This program will accept grades and weighted percentages from user and calculate the average mark from all their marks.
+This program will accept grades and weighted percentages from user and calculate the final aggregate mark from all their marks.
 This is my first ever personal project.
 I will be updating it regulary making the program more advanced.

 **Version 1.0 released 26th June 2015**